ethz-asl/wavemap/docs/pages/intro.rst

 .. note::

-    Note that the code has significantly improved since the paper was written.
+    The code has significantly improved since the paper was written.
 Wavemap is now up to 10x faster, thanks to new multi-threaded measurement integrators, and uses up to 50% less RAM, by virtue of new memory efficient data structures inspired by `OpenVDB <https://github.com/AcademySoftwareFoundation/openvdb>`__.

 .. only:: html